gimquokka/gimquokka.github.io/_pages/TBA.md

 permalink: /tba/
 ---

-Currently the preparations are under way. please wait for a while. content to be announced
+Currently the preparations are under way. please wait for a while. content will be announced